Abdullah-Al-Ovi/pageturner-library-client/README.md

   * Applied optional requirements no 1 and 5.
   * So only admin can add and update book.
 Email : admin@gmail.com and pass: Asdfg@
   * Don't copy-paste pass,rather type it manually.
-  * JWT token in cookie will be available for 1 hour.After that you to sign in again to add or update book.Hopefully you will be automatically lsigned out and redirected to sign in page.
+  * JWT token in cookie will be available for 1 hour.After that you to sign in again to add or update book.Hopefully you will be automatically signed out and redirected to sign in page.

 ### Feature:
   * Only authorized admin/moderator can add book or update book information.